walkenho/walkenho.github.io/about.md

 ---
-layout: archive
+layout: single
+permalink: /about/
 title: Out and About
-permalink: /about/
 ---

 Out and About 2